earthlab/earthlab.github.io/_posts/courses/earth-analytics/13-programmatic-data-access/extra-apis-r/2017-04-05-api06-fromJSON-namespaces-url-encoding.md

 pop_proj_data_df <- rjson::fromJSON(full_url)
 ## Error in rjson::fromJSON(full_url): unexpected character 'h'
 pop_proj_data_df <- RJSONIO::fromJSON(full_url)
-## Error in loadNamespace(name): there is no package called 'RJSONIO'
+## Error in file(con, "r"): cannot open the connection to 'https://data.colorado.gov/resource/tv8u-hswn.json?county=Boulder&$where=age between 20 and 40&$select=year,age,femalepopulation'
 ```

 Above, notice that we get 3 unique errors from the same function call.
-HOwever, each
+However, each
 time we called the function from a different package!

 Next, let's see which of these functions plays nicely if we encode the URL first,